Bring Circle Time Home with Songs & Activities Your Child Will Love

 Every song is educational!

 Singing is a great learning tool and is something many children enjoy.
-The songs you’ve heard in our programs (or sing at home!) help to develop children’s language, vocabulary, and motor skills while uplifting their mood.
+The songs you’ve heard during circle time in our programs (or sing for your own home circle time!) help to develop children’s language, vocabulary, and motor skills while uplifting their mood.

 Here are ten of our favourite songs and the skills they help children learn.
 Check out the videos to learn the lyrics and tune!